cacutler/cacutler/README.md

 I am currently working on my senior project using Angular and Firebase.
 My senior project is a streamlined course tracker for college students.
 I am also working on a credit/debit card clearinghouse project written in Python for my software practices course.

+## Current Learning

+I am learning Angular, Firebase, and Wordpress along with some software practices and UX design principles.

+## How to reach me

+You can contact me using my socials listed on the left.

 <!--
 **cacutler/cacutler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.